MicrosoftDocs/security/zero-trust/azure-infrastructure-paas.md

 - Azure Load Balancers won't, by default, be able to access resources using this network security group.
 - Other resources on this VNet won't, by default, be able to access resources using this network security group.

 For our purpose in Zero Trust, this is how it should be.
 It means that just because something is on this VNet, doesn't mean that it will have immediate access to your resources.
-For each traffic pattern, you'll need to create a rule explicitly allowing it and you should do so with the least amount of permissions.
+For each traffic pattern, create a rule explicitly allowing it and you should do so with the least amount of permissions.

 If you have specific outbound connections for management, such as to Active Directory Domain Services (AD DS) domain controllers, private DNS VMs, or to specific external websites, they need to be controlled here.